wnchan/tp/docs/DeveloperGuide.md

     * 2a1.
 StudentConnect shows an error message: "Invalid command format!"
     Use case ends.

 * 4a.
-The specified group exists but has no tasks initialized.
+The specified group exists but has no tasks initialised.
     * 4a1.
-StudentConnect initializes the tasks for the group.
+StudentConnect initialises the tasks for the group.
     * 4a2.
-StudentConnect displays the newly initialized tasks along with a success message.
+StudentConnect displays the newly initialised tasks along with a success message.
     Use case resumes at step 5.

 * 4b.
-Task initialization fails due to a system error.
+Task initialisation fails due to a system error.
     * 4b1.
-StudentConnect displays an error message indicating a failure in task initialization.
+StudentConnect displays an error message indicating a failure in task initialisation.
     Use case ends.

 **Use Case: UC17 - Mark Task as Done**